AakashKumarNain/mistral_jax/README.md

 # Results
-Here is a screenshot of the results I got on my side
+Here is a screenshot of the results I got on my side on a single A100 machine:

 ![](./sample_results.png)